forntoh/LcdMenu/docs/source/reference/faq.rst

     To hide the menu, you can call the :cpp:func:`LcdMenu::hide` method.
     This will clear the screen and stop the menu from rendering.
     To show the menu again, call the :cpp:func:`LcdMenu::show` method.

+You can find extended `discussions <https://github.com/forntoh/LcdMenu/discussions>`_ on the GitHub repository.